paradigma-cl/unreplaceableDigitalID/README.md

 Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.
 While the system works well enough for most transactions, it still suffers from the inherent weaknesses of the trust-based model.
 With the possibility of reversal, the need for trust spreads.
 Merchants must be wary of their customers, hassling them for more information than they would otherwise need.
 A certain percentage of fraud is accepted as unavoidable.
 These costs and payment uncertainties can be avoided in person by using physical currency, but no mechanism exists to make payments over a communications channel without a trusted party.

 Cryptographic proof.
-Here is the mathematical “magic” of Bitcoin: the ability to assess the integrity of records and verify new data, instead of relying on the bank, the state, the law or the authority of any other institution.
+Here is the mathematical “magic” of the initial Bitcoin Blockchain: the ability to assess the integrity of records and verify new data, instead of relying on the bank, the state, the law or the authority of any other institution.

 How?
 Cryptographic hashing is a mathematical phenomenon whereby some data is run through a hashing algorithm, which will then output a string of characters.
 Only this particular data run through this particular hashing algorithm will produce that specific string of characters.
 What this means is that if the data is tampered with in any way, this can be proven by running it through the hashing algorithm again and checking if the output is the same.
 Here is a cryptographic proof.